Stacey Kokaram, MPH | Director

-Kathleen holds a Master of Arts in Media Design from Emerson College and a Bachelor of Arts in Art History, Global Perspectives from Bridgewater State University.
+Kathleen holds a Master of Arts in Media Design from Emerson College.
 For her thesis project, she worked with the City of Boston Mayor’s Office of Recovery Services to design a youth substance misuse prevention tool that facilitates goal setting, positive future orientation, and connects young people to community resources.
-She is also a member of SPARK Boston, the city’s civic engagement council for millennials and generation Z.

 Janine Barros is the Program Manager for Boston Healthcare Preparedness Coalition (Boston HPC).
 She is responsible for overseeing program and project management of the Boston HPC on behalf of Boston Public Health Commission and leading the development and completion of initiates set forth by Boston HPC executive Committee and various project specific working groups.
 She manages outreach, partnership engagement, and member relationship building with the healthcare disciplines across Boston HPC, and with community and statewide partners.